uchicago-cs/chiventure/docs/WDL_README_DRAFT2.md

 - Short_desc are strings that can have at max 100 characters (including spaces)
 - Long_desc are strings that can have at max 500 characters (including spaces)

-- Each file object category(ROOM,ITEM,or GAME) must be followed by a colon (:)
+- Each file object category(ROOM, ITEM, or GAME) must be followed by a colon (:)
-- Fields apply to categories and subcategories, and are followed immediately bya colon(:).
-The information in the field is preceded by a space.
+- Attributes apply to categories and subcategories, and are followed immediately by a colon(:).
+The information in the attribute is preceded by a space.
-- The first field in every category (and subcategory) must be indented with one space, followed by a dash(-), followed by another space, then the field.
+- The first attribute in every category (and subcategory) must be indented with one space, followed by a dash(-), followed by another space, then the attribute.
-- All other fields are indented	with three spaces.
+- All other attributes are indented	with three spaces.

 #### A WDL file is a YAML file that has at least the three file objects: Game, Room, Objects.

-##### Refer to Action Management's file: src/action_management/include/actionmanagement.h on the actions/dev branch for a list of approved actions in a game
+### Refer to Action Management's file: src/action_management/include/actionmanagement.h on the actions/dev branch for a list of approved actions in a game

-## GAME Format:
+## GAME:

 ##### The Game Object must contain the following attributes:
 - start: `<ROOM IDENTIFIER>` used to specify the ID of the room that the game will start in.
 This value is the string ID of the room that the game will start in
-   ###### NOTE: The given ID must have been assigned to a room defined in the ROOM object (i.e. the room ID must exist, so if the start field has value “BEDROOM”, then there must be a room in the ROOM object that has the id “BEDROOM”).
+   ###### NOTE: The given ID must have been assigned to a room defined in the ROOM object (i.e. the room ID must exist, so if the start attribute has value “BEDROOM”, then there must be a room in the ROOM object that has the id “BEDROOM”).

-- intro: `<STATEMENT WITH MAX LENGTH 500 CHAR>` which is the introduction statement.
+- intro: `<STRING WITH MAX LENGTH 500 CHAR>` which is the introduction statement.
 A string description that is shown at the beginning of the game.
 - end: `<CONDITION>` a condition specification for how the game ends.
 This must be one of two ways:
    1. The inventory contains a specific item
     - Ex. inventory contains: emerald gem